sjimbonator/kanye_rest_api/README.md

 # A kanye.rest api client for Flutter.

-*"Life is the ultimate gift"*
+This package can be used to fetch random Kanye West quotes from the [kanye.rest](https://kanye.rest/) api.

-Kanye West
+*"Life is the ultimate gift"* - Kanye West

 # Installing